Parents undergoing a difficult Divorce often ask, ‘What does sole custody mean?’ or ‘What is sole custody of a child?’

 This includes choices about what the child eats, wears, and how they spend their time.
 The parent with sole custody of the child typically also has care and control, meaning the child lives with this parent full-time.

 The custodial parent is responsible for the child’s daily routine, discipline, and general welfare.
 They decide on the child’s meals, bedtime, school activities, and other everyday matters.
-This parent is often referred to as the primary caregiver because they handle the day-to-day care of the child.
+This parent is often referred to as the primary caregiver because they provide day-to-day care for the child.

 The Family Justice Courts in Singapore consider several factors when deciding which parent should have care and control.
-The Court primarily focuses on the best interests of the child.
+The Court primarily focuses on the child’s best interests.

 In some cases, the Court might decide that one parent should have sole physical custody if the other parent is deemed unable to provide a safe or stable environment due to issues like substance abuse or domestic violence.